Holiday rentals in Whitstable

 The lively harbour, a focal point of the town since it was built in 1832, hums with activity.
 Boats in a kaleidoscopic array of hues bob along the marina.
 Visitors wander in and out of locally owned shops and boutiques, hunting for antiques and souvenirs.
 The seaside restaurants serve up shatteringly crisp fish and chips, succulent lobster, and Whitstable’s renowned oysters.
 Every weekend throughout the year, the huts along the Harbour Market open for business, selling handcrafted jewellery, ceramics, art, and clothing.

-Top things to do in Whitstable
+What are the top things to do in Whitstable?

 Whitstable Castle and Gardens